q2a/q2a.github.io/install/wordpress.md

         define('COOKIE_DOMAIN', '.mysite.com');
         ```

-        The add the following lines at the **end** of the WordPress `wp-config.php` file, replacing `qa.mysite.com` with the full domain name for your Q2A site:
+        Then add the following lines at the **end** of the WordPress `wp-config.php` file, replacing `qa.mysite.com` with the full domain name for your Q2A site:

         ```php?start_inline=1
         /* To allow redirection from WordPress login to Question2Answer */